iokiwi/programming-in-logic/slides/facts-variables-queries.md

 We can start building up facts about the houses piece by piece

-We'll use the **dont care** variable where information is not provided
+We'll use the **don't care** variable where information is not provided

 +++